rancher/docs/content/rancher/v2.x/en/cluster-admin/cloning-clusters/_index.md

 ## 2. Modify Cluster Config

-> As of Rancher v2.3.0, cluster configuration directives must be nested under the `rancher_kubernetes_engine_config` directive in `cluster.yml`.
-For more information, refer to the section on [the config file structure in Rancher v2.3.0+.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/#config-file-structure-in-rancher-v2-3-0)

 Use your favorite text editor to modify the cluster configuration in `cluster-template.yml` for your cloned cluster.

 > **Note:** As of Rancher v2.3.0, cluster configuration directives must be nested under the `rancher_kubernetes_engine_config` directive in `cluster.yml`.
 For more information, refer to the section on [the config file structure in Rancher v2.3.0+.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/#config-file-structure-in-rancher-v2-3-0)